 Form 8995-A is needed in some cases to report your qualified business income deductions.

-If you own a business where your business income is considered personal income and isn't subject to corporate taxes, the IRS considers it a "pass-through" business.
-The pass-through deduction lets partners or shareholders in a pass-through business deduct up to 20% of their share of qualified business income.
+If you own a business or are a partner or shareholder where your business income flows through to your personal tax returns and isn't subject to corporate taxes, the IRS considers it a "pass-through" business.
+The pass-through deduction lets partners or shareholders in a pass-through business deduct up to 20% of their share of qualified business income from their income.
 To claim this valuable tax break, you may need to file Form 8995-A.

 Overview of the pass-through deduction

 The 2017 Tax Cuts and Jobs Act (TCJA) created a new deduction for owners of pass-through entities.
 Business structures of pass-through entities can include:

 The pass-through deduction, also known as the Qualified Business Income Deduction also known as the Section 199A deduction, has a few limitations based on the type of business you're in and the amount of income you earn.
 However, it's generally available for the 2020 tax year if you own a pass-through business and your total taxable income falls below $163,300 for single filers or $326,600 for joint filers.

 If your income is above that threshold, your deduction will typically be less than 20% if your business is considered a "specified service trade or business."
 This includes:

 - Law firms

 - Consulting firms

 Other service-based professions where the business depends on the reputation or skill of its employees or owners can also fall into this category.